Tax credits reduce the amount of tax you owe, but they don’t always result in a refund. Learn how tax credits work and when they apply.

 What’s The Difference Between A Tax Credit & Tax Deduction?

-While both tax credits and deductions can reduce the amount you owe in taxes, the way these tax allowances work is very different.
+While both tax credits and tax deductions can reduce how much you owe in taxes, they work in very different ways.

-Tax deductions reduce your overall taxable income, whereas tax credits reduce the tax bill you owe or increase your tax refund.
+Tax deductions reduce your taxable income, while tax credits reduce the actual amount of tax you owe — and in some cases, can increase your refund.

-Learn more about how tax deductions work or check out the most common business tax deductions for examples on how to lower your business’s taxable income.
+Learn more about how tax deductions work or explore common business tax deductions to see how businesses can reduce taxable income.

 How To Claim Tax Credits

-To claim a tax credit, you’ll need to ensure that you meet all of the eligibility requirements.
-An accountant or certified tax preparer can help you identify which tax credits you’re eligible for.
+To claim a tax credit, you must meet the credit’s specific eligibility requirements.
+A certified public accountant (CPA) or qualified tax preparer can help identify which credits apply to your situation and ensure they’re calculated correctly.

-For more help on business taxes in particular, check out our free small business tax prep checklist or our complete guide to small business taxes.
+For business owners, staying organized is key.
+Use our free small business tax prep checklist or review our complete guide to small business taxes to help ensure you don’t miss available credits.